Super Bowl XLVII: Fourth quarter

-With four chances to take the lead, San Francisco started out with a 2-yard run by James to the 5-yard line.
+With four chances to take the lead, the 49ers started out with a 2-yard run by James to the 5-yard line.
 After the two-minute warning, Kaepernick threw two incompletions, bringing up fourth down.
 What followed was one of the more controversial plays of the game.
 On their last chance, Kaepernick tried to throw the ball to Crabtree in the end zone, but a rush by linebacker Dannell Ellerbe caused Kaepernick to throw the ball high over Crabtree's head and the pass fell incomplete.
 Cornerback Jimmy Smith made contact with Crabtree in the end zone prior to the ball arriving, but no penalty was called and the 49ers turned the ball over on downs with 1:46 left in the game.

-San Francisco managed to force a three-and-out on Baltimore's next drive, but as the 49ers only had one timeout remaining, the Ravens were able to run the clock down to 12 seconds.
+The 49ers managed to force a three-and-out on the Ravens' next drive, but as the 49ers only had one timeout remaining, the Ravens were able to run the clock down to 12 seconds.
 On fourth down, and after the Ravens called a timeout of their own, Koch fielded the snap in his own end zone.
 In an effort to kill as much of the 12 remaining seconds on the clock, Koch was instructed not to punt the ball but rather hang on to it and scramble around in the end zone for as long as he could.
 Koch was able to scramble for eight seconds before he was chased out of the side of the end zone by Culliver for an intentional safety, cutting the lead to 34–31 with just four seconds remaining and giving the 49ers one more chance for a game-winning play.
 On the ensuing free kick, Ginn returned the ball 31 yards, but was tackled at midfield by linebacker Josh Bynes as time expired.